gvwilson/thirdbit/src/fiction/iffy/index.md

 and pronounced good enough for camp cooking.

 Iffy cradled her tea.
-Ignacio had plucked mint leaves and put them in the pot to steep as if it was the most natural thing in the world, and the result almost tasted too good to drink.
+Edson had plucked mint leaves and put them in the pot to steep as if it was the most natural thing in the world, and the result almost tasted too good to drink.
 "I don't think th' machines are gonna give me that long,"